-The Grand Rapids, Michigan Police Department was recently testing two different kinds of body-worn cameras among eight different police officers, who presented their feedback on the camera systems online.
-The city has now approved the funding for two hundred officers to be outfitted with cameras.
-The Seattle, Washington Police Department has also been very open about their body camera testing, even releasing some of the footage online for the public to see.
-To maintain privacy, they blurred the video and removed the audio so no individuals could be identified.
-A large amount of the public has been pushing for police worn body cameras ever since the Michael Brown shooting in Ferguson, Missouri last August.
+The Grand Rapids, Michigan Police Department recently tested two different kinds of body worn cameras among its officers.
+Following their positive feedback, the city approved funding for two hundred additional cameras.
+The Seattle, Washington Police Department has also been very open about their body camera testing.
+They even released testing footage online for public view.
+The public has been pushing for police worn body cameras since the Michael Brown shooting in Ferguson, Missouri last August.

-The benefit of body worn cameras is that they protect both the public and police officers.
-Many police stations are in full support of the cameras because there will no longer be a question of what happened during an altercation.
-If a complaint is made against an officer, they will be able to check the body camera video and see whether the officer was acting inappropriately or if the complaint is accurate.
-Many stations believe this will be very helpful with training officers and improving the relationship between the public and police.
+Body worn cameras protect everyone; police officers and citizens alike.
+Many police agencies fully support camera use because they reduce the questioning of events during an altercation.
+If a disagreement comes against an officer, internal affairs can check the body camera video and see the events as they occurred.
+Police agencies believe this will be very helpful with training officers and improving the relationship between the public and police.

-The biggest issue arising from the increase of body worn cameras is the huge amount of data being created.
-Not only does this require a very large amount of storage space, but it must be stored securely so that the video evidence cannot be tampered with.
-Thankfully, many of the companies providing these body worn cameras, such as VIEVU, also include software that ensures the evidence cannot be meddled with between the camera and the system.
-VIEVU’s system in particular makes sure that any video being downloaded from a camera has not been tampered with prior to the download.
-Access to the video will be limited to authorized personnel only to maintain the authenticity and safety of the video evidence.
+The biggest issue arising from the increase in body worn cameras is the amount of data being created.
+Video evidence requires a very large amount of secure storage.
+Thankfully, many companies providing these cameras also include proprietary software.
+This ensures the evidence remains unaltered between the camera and the system.
+Only authorized personnel have access to the video to maintain the authenticity and safety of the video evidence.

-As a Video Forensic Expert, I see many benefits to this increase in body worn cameras.
-I have worked on numerous cases in which evidence from a body worn camera greatly helped the investigation and proceeding trial.
-Police dash cameras have often been used as video evidence for investigations but they often do not show the entire altercation because of their stationary view.
-Police body worn cameras add a second perspective to be used along with the dash cam which can be invaluable to an investigation.
-Having the two angles of the event in question allows anyone involved in the case to get a better picture of what happened.
+As video forensic experts, we see many benefits to this increase in body worn cameras.
+We have worked on numerous cases in which evidence from these cameras greatly helped the investigation and proceeding trial.
+Police dash cameras have often been used as evidence, but they fail to the capture the entire altercation because of their stationary view.
+Police body worn cameras add a second perspective used along with the dash cam which can be invaluable to an investigation.
+Having two angles provides a better picture of what happened.